zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-flags-extension.md

     }
    ```

-<a name="extension-flags-feature-flag-api-contract-programming-default-values-for-flags-in-c-sharp"></a>
+<a name="extension-flags-feature-flag-api-contract-programming-default-values-for-c-sharp-flags"></a>
-#### Programming default values for flags in C Sharp
+#### Programming default values for C Sharp flags

 Flags can be enabled for all users in one or more deployments by using an extension configuration, as in the following code.